lamprosg/LazyImage/README.md

 ### LazyImage
 Simple and efficient image lazy loading functionality for the iOS written in Swift.
-LazyImage offers ease of use and complete control over your images.
+LazyImage offers ease of use and complete control over your images by integrating a very light, need-to-have only, code.

 ### Features